gtrixic/lets-meat-up/README.md

 If the user selects “Request”, a pop-up will appear to alert the user that the request has been sent.
 The pop-up also allows the user to choose if they want to return to the home screen or continue searching for more matches.

-The “Start”, “Request”, “Ignore” and “Profile” Buttons at the top left corner, as well as the “Help Button” at the top right corner are all ImageButtons.
+The “Start”, “Request”, “Ignore” and “Profile” Buttons at the top left corner are all ImageButtons.

 ![](https://lh3.googleusercontent.com/rPPBxy-AH700SC_cOiDB9llhpBDxTqg1y9OD0ciGjI5r7u6E3x1kO_ezO0gpbvMsyCHkpGQ4Nj0dxzm3wk1ZcRHsKKnwRmp_A815pbw-)
 ![](https://lh4.googleusercontent.com/5sxWMNeEqcRpYIwwOd2N9lCuVL3TLfSXaA3whNo17_KZSb6ZmAkXszqkDOLBsbcmv8omUDD16vzhqKjasiEMXUTBCtCIVVqu-DsJ48EQ)